-NIST 800-171 Compliant File Sharing—What You Need to Know
+NIST 800-171 Compliant File Sharing—What You Need to Know and How Kiteworks Can Help

 In response to intensifying security threats from nation states, hacktivists, and other malicious parties, the U.S. Department of Defense (DoD) has been raising the bar on its cybersecurity standards.